 The National Forum Strategy 2019-2021 ‘Leading Enhancement and Innovation in Teaching and Learning’ aims to ensure higher education students can continue to have an excellent teaching and learning experience that is informed by up-to-date research and facilitated by a high-quality learning environment and enhanced teaching approaches.
 The strategy builds on the identified strengths of the National Forum, attends to the policy context within which it is embedded and identifies its four key strategic priorities as:

 The Professional Development of All Those Who Teach

 Promoting evidence-based, flexible, inclusive professional development for all those who teach, reflecting the contextual needs and drivers within and across higher education institutions.

-Teaching and Learning
+Teaching and Learning in a Digital World

 The membership of the Board of the National Forum is detailed in the table below.

 |Director of Academic Affairs and Deputy CEO of THEA|